jinlab-washu/Bio5488-Genomics/Assignments/A03/Assignment3.md

 **Question 4**

-What is the number of mappable reads, non-mappable reads, uniquely-mapped reads, for both hg38 and CHM13?
+What is the number of mapped reads, non-mapped reads, uniquely-mapped reads, for both hg38 and CHM13?
 Explain any similarities/differences you observe between the two.

 **Question 5**

-What is the percent of unique reads out of total mappable reads as well as the percent of multi-mapped out of total mappable reads for both hg38 and CHM13?
+What is the percent of unique reads out of total mapped reads as well as the percent of multi-mapped out of total mapped reads for both hg38 and CHM13?
 Provide an explanation for any differences you observe in either rate between the two assemblies.